The forms module allows integrations with 3rd party systems, including CRMs and payment gateways.

 Custom form submission

-It is now possible to configure a form built with the Contensis forms module to post its data to a custom URL.
+You can configure a form built with the Contensis forms module to post its data to a custom URL.
 The default behaviour is to continue to post data to the Contensis forms service, which will create the form post and any other processes such as file uploading and notifications.

 By posting the data to a custom URL, you can handle the form submission any way you choose.
-This gives you all the flexibility and ease of use of our form builder, but the scope to perform any custom behaviour you would like.
+This gives you the flexibility and ease of use of our form builder, but the scope to perform any custom behaviour you would like.

 The Post to Custom URL option is available on the Form Settings tab of each form allowing you to customise it on a per-form basis.